jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2024/Upstream-Global-Automotive-Cybersecurity-Report-2024.md

 and suppliers that allowed them to remotely control vehicles and access sensitive OEM and consumer data.115
-In March 2023, a security researcher disclosed that he gained access to a Japanese OEMs CRM database by modifying the dev app to use the production APIwhich was unintentionally exposed through the loading spinner settings.
-A misconfigured API and a lack of proper authentication and verification resulted in the researcher being able to access names, addresses, phone numbers, email addresses, tax IDs, and vehicle service ownership history of the OEMs customers.116 In July 2023, security researchers reported three critical vulnerabilities found in the API interfaces of a Charging Station Management System (CSMS) platform from a Switzerland\-based provider, allowing attackers
+In March 2023, a security researcher disclosed that he gained access to a Japanese OEM’s CRM database by modifying the dev app to use the production API—which was unintentionally exposed through the loading spinner settings.
+A misconfigured API and a lack of proper authentication and verification resulted in the researcher being able to access names, addresses, phone numbers, email addresses, tax IDs, and vehicle / service / ownership history of the OEM’s customers.116 In July 2023, security researchers reported three critical vulnerabilities found in the API interfaces of a Charging Station Management System (CSMS) platform from a Switzerland\-based provider, allowing attackers